-- Strategic thinking, applied to Quality Culture, is an intentional and rational thought process focused on the analysis of critical factors and variables that will influence the long-term vision and success for a business to achieve their desired state.
+- Strategic thinking, applied to quality culture, is an intentional and rational thought process focused on the analysis of critical factors and variables that will influence the long-term vision and success for a business to achieve their desired state.
 Leaders need to embrace and facilitate strategic conversations, which help them solve their key quality challenges. - With communication, strong leaders know the importance of and how to communicate with people at all levels of their organization.
 Communicating should feel genuine to others and leaders should demonstrate empathy, engage in active listening, and build meaningful working relationships with others in the team.
 In successful communication, messages are understandable, and the team is clear on what is expected and are motivated to achieve the vision. - Decisiveness is the ability of leaders to make timely decisions based on available information.
 People will often look to their leaders, not for perfection, but for someone able to make quick, considered, and well discerned decisions to allow them to focus on deployment within an agreed set of priorities.
 Leaders possess the ability to make the right decision at the right time with strong forethought.
 Once the decision is made, a good leader stands by the decision.
 When new information is introduced and warrants a change in strategy, it is clearly communicated. - Leading Change is a key behavior for strategic thinking.
 Leadership involves the knowledge that success comes with a willingness to change how things are done and to bring in new talent to inspire innovative and creative ideas to achieve maturity of the quality culture.
 Effective leaders know that they do not exist alone and need other people to help them achieve the organizational vision.
 Strong leadership can identify change agents in the organization that can be mentored and coached to help drive the desired changes.

-747 c) Effective Enabler
+c) Effective Enabler

-- Enablers bring visibility to all the work necessary to support efficient development and delivery of future business requirements to create the desired Quality Culture.
+- Enablers bring visibility to all the work necessary to support efficient development and delivery of future business requirements to create the desired quality culture.
 They identify and initiate opportunities for key improvements, continuously challenge and find ways to improve systems, processes, and practices to ensure long term success.
-Additional considerations include:

-Motivation through Empowerment is demonstrated by delegating authority and allocating more - i.
-Motivation through Empowerment is demonstrated by delegating authority and allocating more autonomy and responsibilities to people in a team, by enhancing the meaningfulness of work, fostering participation in decision making, and by expressing confidence in other people's decisions. - ii.
+Additional considerations include: - Motivation through Empowerment is demonstrated by delegating authority and allocating more autonomy and responsibilities to people in a team, by enhancing the meaningfulness of work, fostering participation in decision making, and by expressing confidence in other people's decisions. - ii.
 Delegation is critical to a leader's success because it allows them time to focus on more strategic planning to accomplish the vision of the organization.
 Delegation also allows the team members to grow and demonstrate their leadership capabilities. - iii.
 Passionate leaders are successful because they believe that their work is important.
 Sharing that enthusiasm is motivating for all people involved and is a way to leverage greater success. - iv.
 Empathy is when supportive leaders take into consideration other people's points of view. - v.
 Authenticity is demonstrated by consistency and transparency in values, beliefs, and actions; integrating values and principles to create a purposeful vision and to contribute to the growth of others.
 Authentic leaders are self-aware enough to understand their strengths and weaknesses and how these translate to the workplace.
-Authenticity in leadership includes the capacity of a leader to be open, honest, and forthright and factual with their team. - vi.
-Team building is important in an organization.
-Collaborative leaders understand that the organization achieves more when its people work together.
-Working across roles and functions brings energy, ideas, and new solutions to any task.
-Leadership welcomes the opinions of others in the team to support decision making which encourages a participative open culture.
-Discussions are open and frank, which leads to innovative new ideas being utilized to promote the quality culture.
-When managers act in a collaborative fashion, all staff come together to work as a team where information is shared organically, and all involved take responsibility.
+Authenticity in leadership includes the capacity of a leader to be open, honest, and forthright and factual with their team.